What is Virginia Tech Men’s Lacrosse?

 Who is eligible to try out?

 Any full time Virginia Tech student who still has NCAA eligibility and meets all school eligibility requirements can play.
-If you are a graduate student played at another school you are no longer eligible.
-If you are a graduate student who did undergraduate work at Virginia Tech you are eligible.

 When are tryouts?